AlbertVilaCalvo/AlbertVilaCalvo/README.md

   </a>
 </p>

+## Sample code

+### React Native

+- (2021) [Flashcards](https://github.com/AlbertVilaCalvo/React-Native-MobX-Udacity-Flashcards) - A React Native app that uses MobX for state management and React Navigation for routing.

+### React

+- (2021) [Would you rather?](https://github.com/AlbertVilaCalvo/React-Redux-Udacity-WouldYouRather) - A React app that uses Redux for state management, React Router and hooks.
+Hosted on Netlify.

+- (2018) [Neighborhood Map](https://github.com/AlbertVilaCalvo/React-Udacity-Neighborhood-Map) - A React app that displays locations using Google Maps.

+- (2018) [My Reads](https://github.com/AlbertVilaCalvo/React-Udacity-MyReads) - A simple React app that allows you to manage books.
+Uses a REST API.

+### JavaScript

+- (2018) [Memory Game](https://github.com/AlbertVilaCalvo/JavaScript-Udacity-Memory-Game) - A funny memory game written in plain JavaScript.

+### Android

+- (2020) [Coupons](https://github.com/AlbertVilaCalvo/Android-Coupons-Kotlin-Coroutines) - A simple Android app that I did for a job interview process, using Kotlin, Coroutines and Koin.
+Unit tests with JUnit.

+- (2016) [GitHub Trending](https://github.com/AlbertVilaCalvo/Android-Udacity-GitHub-Trending) - An Android app that shows GitHub trending repositories.
+It implements a Sync Adapter that fetches data periodically and stores it into a Content Provider.
+It has a home-screen collection widget.
+It displays ads using AdMob.

+- (2016) [Popular Movies](https://github.com/AlbertVilaCalvo/Android-Udacity-Popular-Movies) - An Android app that displays movies.
+Uses Dagger 2, Retrofit 2, RxJava 1 and AutoValue, among others.
+It caches data locally using an SQLite database and the libraries SQLBrite and SQLDelight, so that it can work fully offline.

 <!--
 **AlbertVilaCalvo/AlbertVilaCalvo** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.